11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 24

-Enjoy your day on a captivating cultural and historical tour of Marrakech with a knowledgeable guide.
-Begin at the city's heart, Djemaa el-Fna Square, a vibrant hub of activity where snake charmers, storytellers, and market stalls converge.
+Enjoy a captivating cultural and historical tour of Marrakech with a knowledgeable guide.
+Begin at the city’s heart, Djemaa el-Fna Square, a vibrant hub where snake charmers, storytellers, and market stalls converge.
 Explore the intricate architecture of the Koutoubia Mosque, an iconic symbol of Marrakech.
-Wander through the medina's labyrinthine streets, discovering hidden gems like the Bahia Palace and the Saadian Tombs, adorned with intricate tile work and ornate carvings.
+Wander through the medina’s labyrinthine streets, discovering hidden gems such as the Bahia Palace and the Saadian Tombs, adorned with elaborate tilework and ornate carvings.
 Visit the bustling souks, where artisans craft leather goods, textiles, and pottery using traditional methods passed down through generations.
-Experience the serenity of the Jardin Majorelle, a botanical oasis filled with exotic plants and vibrant blue architecture.
-End your tour with a taste of Moroccan cuisine, savoring local delicacies like tagine and couscous in a traditional riad setting.
-Marrakech's rich history and cultural tapestry leave you with lasting memories.
+Experience the serenity of Jardin Majorelle, a botanical oasis filled with exotic plants and vibrant blue architecture.
+Conclude your tour with a taste of Moroccan cuisine, savoring local delicacies like tagine and couscous in a traditional riad setting.
+Marrakech’s rich history and cultural tapestry will leave you with lasting memories.

 • 25

-Experience tranquility amidst lush gardens at Menara Gardens.
+Experience tranquility amidst the lush Menara Gardens.
 Admire the historic pavilion overlooking a reflective pool, stroll through olive groves, and relax by the pond.
-This place is perfect for a peaceful retreat or enjoying sunset views against the backdrop of the Atlas Mountains.
+This serene spot is perfect for a peaceful retreat or for enjoying sunset views against the backdrop of the Atlas Mountains.

 1 hour Admission ticket included